 But in Powkiddy fashion, they really, REALLY screwed this up in one place, which has never happened in a handheld review before, in fact, this is the first time i’ve seen this in my whole retro gaming career.

 First of all let’s compare it to the older Powkiddy RGB10 Max, which only recently came out too, the quick decision to create a second version is unlike Powkiddy, but we have it in our hands either way.

-The new Max 2 has a 5” IPS display which is in fact slightly bigger than the original Max, making it one of the bigger selling points for you to upgrade.
+The new Max 2 has a 5” IPS display which is in fact the same size as the original Max, but slightly brighter making it a selling point to potentially upgrade.

 The most obvious change is the new ergonomic design and thinner style towards the center of the device.
 Around the analogue sticks the shell protrudes with a rounded, comfortable grip which feels superb in the hand.

 Because of this, my fingers rested exactly where they needed to be, making it feel close to perfect in the hand.
 Our thumbs rest on the D-PAD and action buttons, and our index finger on the back trigger buttons.

 The back shoulder buttons are stacked and slightly flared and again, protrude slightly out of the shell making the back look curvy in the right places.

 R1 and L2 slide around the sides of the handheld slightly making it easier to press but I did notice that it’s better to press it lower down the buttons than on top, as where my fingers rested at times didn’t even press at all.